jfbloom22/Loomify/README.md

 This is what it looks like in Automator.
 Notice the app on my desktop.
 I can drag files onto it and it will upload them.

 ![Automator App](./automator_app.png)

+## FYI
+I am using a Synology DSM with MinIO for the S3-compatible storage.
+This makes this solution a bit more complex, but it is completely free for me to operate and the uploads are over LAN which makes them very fast.

+If my videos get a lot of traffic, I plan to add a CDN via Cloudflare to the mix.